TeamTorus/full-runner/README.md

 ```
 python3 dbviz.py [-FlagOptions]
 ```
 By default, running this with no flags or options will print out the latest run's table, as well as what the best shape from that iteration is.
-Adding flags (one or more), space delimited, can change and configure this behavior.
-Adding options to certain flags can allow for certain behavior.
+Adding flags (one or more), delimited by spaces, can change and configure this behavior.
+Adding options to certain flags can allow for certain inputs.

 ### Flag Options
 #### `-runs`